 Scotch Broom, Cytisus scoparius, is a perennial shrub native to western and central Europe.
 The shrub has green shoots with small deciduous leaves, and during spring and summer are covered in profuse golden-yellow flowers.
 The shrub likes sunny sites and thrives in dry, sandy soils.

-Boil the green stems in water to create a green dye bath.Continue to 20 of 23 below.
+Boil the green stems with water to create a green dye bath.Continue to 20 of 23 below.

 20 of 23